-The results for the downward impact on zonal flow following SSWs thus show that this impact is different between the SSWs 555 preceded by the tropopause wave source events and those preceded by the surface wave source events.
-The downward impact of SSWs preceded by the tropopause wave source events indicate the tropospheric zonal flow deceleration in the 40-60°N latitudinal band.
-Even though the downward impact occurs in a similar latitudinal band, the implications for the tropospheric jet stream changes may differ, e.g., equatorward shift of the tropospheric jet stream in the model versus weakening of the 560 tropospheric jet stream in ERA-20C.
-On the other hand, the downward impact of SSWs preceded by the surface wave source events indicates tropospheric zonal flow deceleration further poleward (poleward of 60°N), and its acceleration in ERA-20C in the 40-60° latitudinal band.
-These results show that there are notable differences between the SSW response to different types of wave forcing in both datasets.
+The results for the downward impact on zonal mean zonal winds following SSWs thus show that this impact is different between the SSWs preceded by the tropopause wave source events and those preceded by the surface wave source events.
+The downward impact of SSWs preceded by the tropopause wave source events is significant and more robust, since ERA-20C and the model show similar and significant results, i.e., the tropospheric wind decelerates in the 40-60°N latitudinal band.
+Even 495 though the downward impact occurs in a similar latitudinal band, the implications for the tropospheric jet stream changes may differ, e.g., equatorward shift of the tropospheric jet stream in the model versus weakening of the tropospheric jet stream in ERA-20C.
+On the other hand, the downward impact of SSWs preceded by the surface wave source events, is still significant, but weaker, more confined, and is not robust between the model and ERA-20C.
+In ERA-20C the downward impact is in the 500 20-40°N and 60-80°N latitudinal bands, whereas in the model it is in the 40-60°N latitudinal band (as for the tropopause wave source).
+While the model shows similar downward impact for both wave sources, there are notable differences in ERA-20C, which is a better representation of the real atmosphere.
 This suggests that care must be taken when using indices (as also mentioned above), such as 100 hPa heat flux, since the downward impact (that we would ultimately like to predict) might be different depending on the origin of the waves at 100 hPa level (i.e., wave originating at the tropopause or at the surface).